thosgood/this-weeks-finds/markdown/201-250/week217.md

 functions".
 Hecke also proved a functional equation for these back in 1936.

-**D) The Grand Riemann Hypothesis - for any automorphic L-function, the zeros in the critical strip actually lie on the line Re(s) = 1/2.**
+**D) The Grand Riemann Hypothesis - for any automorphic $L$-function, the zeros in the critical strip actually lie on the line Re(s) = 1/2.**

 This is still open too, since it includes A)-C) as special cases!

-I don't want to tell you what "automorphic L-functions" are yet.
-For now, you can just think of them as grand generalizations of both Dirichlet L-functions and zeta functions of number fields.
+I don't want to tell you what "automorphic $L$-functions" are yet.
+For now, you can just think of them as grand generalizations of both Dirichlet $L$-functions and zeta functions of number fields.

 **E) The Weil Conjectures - The zeros and poles of the zeta function of any smooth algebraic variety over a finite field lie on the lines Re(s)